Who Can Represent You Before the IRS?

 Palma Tax Resolution understands that IRS audit agents will often try to widen the scope of the initial tax audit.
-They may include other years beyond the tax return or other areas of the tax return in question.
-Our representatives can help our clients limit that scope and the amount of information the IRS agent requests to examine.
+That may include other years beyond the tax returns or other areas of the tax returns in question.
+Our representatives can help our clients limit the scope and amount of information the IRS agent requests to examine.
 Next, we will help you organize your tax records; a squeaky-clean taxpayer will be less exposed to IRS scrutiny.

 Want to know how else our audit representatives can help?
-Here’s a quick review of what we accomplish:
+Here’s a quick review of what we accomplished:

 Protect your taxpayer rights

-Present installment agreements or Offer in Compromise (OIC)
+Current installment agreements or Offer of Compromise (OIC)